Chart Color Schemes

 Kinglake has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No infrastructure changes significantly influence an area's performance.
-AreaSearch has identified zero projects potentially impacting this region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified zero projects expected to impact the area.
 Notable initiatives include North East Link - Connections, North East Link - Tolling Services Package, North East Link - Early Works, and Inland Rail Beveridge to Albury.
-The following details those most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.